hotBobo/IT-Class-2024/README.md

 # IT-Class-2024
-For my summer IT class
+This is my repo for my summer IT class.
+I will be putting all my projects here.